AguilarRaul/AguilarRaul/README.md

 <h1 align="center"> Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">, my name is Raul!</h1>

+I'm a Data Scientist currently based in Vancouver, Canada 🇨🇦.
+Thanks for stopping by!

 <h2>About me</h2>

 👨🏻‍💻 **What drives me**

-a deep passion and love for data science and its potential to foster growth and transform society.
+A deep passion and love for data science and its potential to foster growth and transform society.
 My goal is to build cutting-edge solutions utilizing statistical modeling, deep learning, and machine learning techniques with a high strategic impact on society and businesses.

 📚 **What I am doing now**